Russell Shank

 Russell Shank (September 2, 1925 – June 26, 2012) was an American librarian.

+He served in the U.S. Navy during World War II earning the rank of Lieutenant Commander.

+Education

-Shank studied electrical engineering at the University of Washington and earned a bachelor's degree in electrical engineering in 1946.
+After military service Shank studied electrical engineering at the University of Washington and earned a bachelor's degree in electrical engineering in 1946.
 He went on to receive a bachelor's in librarianship in 1949, also from the University of Washington.

-Shank went on to receive a master's in business administration from the University of Wisconsin and a doctorate in library science from the Columbia University School of Library Service.
+Shank earned a master's in business administration from the University of Wisconsin and a doctorate in library science from the Columbia University School of Library Service.

+Library Career

 Shank served as an assistant university librarian at the University of California Berkeley from 1959 to 1964 and was a member of the faculty of the Columbia University library school.

-Shank was the first director of libraries at the Smithsonian Institution from 1968 to 1977.
+He was the first director of libraries at the Smithsonian Institution from 1968 to 1977.
 Among his achievements was hiring Johannes (John) Hyltoft, Chief of Conservation at the Folger Shakespeare Library, to set up and oversee the Smithsonian’s new rare book and document conservation laboratory.

-In 1977, he was named chief librarian at the University of California - Los Angeles (UCLA) until he retired from that position in 1989.
-He was succeeded by Gloria Werner.
-Shank was also a professor emeritus in UCLA's Graduate School of Education and Information Studies.
+In 1977, Shank was named chief librarian at the University of California - Los Angeles (UCLA) where he served until he retired from that position in 1989.
+Shank was also a professor emeritus in UCLA's School of Library and Information Science.

+American Library Association

+Shank was president of two divisions of the American Library Association: the Information Science and Automation Division (1968–1969) and the Association of College and Research Libraries (1972–1973).

-Shank served as President of the American Library Association from 1978 to 1979.
-Shank was instrumental in forming FEDLINK (the Federal Library and Information Network) and advocated to make Article 19 of the Universal Declaration of Human Rights part of the American Library Association's policy.
+He was elected President of the American Library Association for 1978-1979.

+Shank was instrumental in forming FEDLINK (the Federal Library and Information Network).
+He advocated to make Article 19 of the Universal Declaration of Human Rights part of American Library Association policy.